melbourne-lab/canopy_flowering/notes/paper_notes.md

 		- in this case, perhaps mixing of genotypes here is bad?

 Interesting study here.
 Here is a clear case where there is an environmental influence on flowering time inducing isolation.
 It's maintained a long time.
 The inverted cline is interesting - could we find it here???

+### Wang, I.J., and Bradburd, G.S.
+2014.
+Isolation by environment.
+Molecular Ecology.

+- Wright's isolation by distance (IBD): restricted gene flow means genetic differentiation between populations
+- Isolation by environment: genetic differentiation increases environmental differences independently of geographic distance
+	- One challenge: disentangle IBD and IBE (distance and environment are often correlated)
+		- Does some factor explain genetic distances more than just pairwise distances?
+	- Another challenge: connect pattern to process
+	- relatedly: isolation by resistance (BR) due to probability of dispersal from population to another where more dispersal is less resistance
+		- note that IBR conflates IBD and IBE and makes it impossible (how?) to separate these two patterns empirically
+##### Processes generating IBE
+- One example: differentiation of *Phlox* populations mediated by pollinator communities?
+(Hopkins et al. 2012)
+- Four possible (not mutually exclusive) processes that could influence patterns:
+	- Selection against immigrants
+	- Sexual selection against immigrants
+	- Reduced hybrid fitness
+	- Biased dispersal
+- Selection against immigrants: driven especially by local adaptation
+	- local adaptation of the immigrant means it would be maladapted to a novel environment
+	- (thought... more successful migrants coming from a larger and therefore likely more diverse habitat? when would we not expect local adaptation? selection pressure but also heterogeneity?)
+	- (anything else? does this rely on local adaptation?)
+- Sexual selection against immigrants: divergence in mate choice or sexual signals influences reproductive success of dispersers
+- Reduced hybrid fitness: hybrids with intermediate phenotypes may be outside both natal or new niches, or they could have few mating opportunities
+	- also: selection acts on the next generations after the immigrants themselves, meaning there could be different selection pressures
+- Biased dispersal and/or preference for a paerticular environment
+	- e.g., fitness or performance benefits to being in certain environments, or affinities/aversions to habitat types when dispersing across a heterogeneous landscape
+##### Studying and measuring IBE
+- Most important thing is disentangling environmental and geographic/physical distances
+	- (like with the response-surface idea: two dimensional space w/ axes of different distances; it's good to maximize spread)
+	- also need to sample thoroughly across the gradient to characterize changes
+	- see Fig. 3: give histograms of pairwise distances, estimate correlations of pairwise distances under potential sampling schemes prior to colleciton
+		- (estimated curves for IBD/IBE in Fig. 3?)
+- Sampling per sampling location: more individuals sampled per location decreases binomial sampling noise around allele freq. estimates
+	- but with next-gen sequencing, each individual can be sampled at a lot of loci, such that one can still get good estimates of differentiation between two populations (see Patterson et al. 2006?)
+- Statistics: pairwise genetic distances are inherently nonindependent
+	- Mantel andn partial Mantel tests explicitly account for the pairwise nature of hte data
+		- but, with spatial autocorrelation, partial Mantel has pathological (??) type I error rate according ot Guillot and Rousset 2013)
+	- More robust methods include modeling covariances in allele frequencies and matrix regression approaches
+		- BEDASSLE (Bradburd et al. 2013) models covariances in allele frequencies across the genome as a decreasing function of pairwise geo/eco distances
+		- Multiple matrix regression with randomization (MMRR by Wang 2013) quantifies effects of multiple distances matrices on a single response e.g. genetic differences
+		- some other stuff here too, e.g., LocalDiff, MEMGENE on p.
+5655
+		- Bayenv2 by Coop et al. 2010, spaMM by Rousset and Ferdy 2014, look at fuller genome? spatial autocorrelation in SNPs or genotypes (seems more functional)
+- Experiments: reciprocal transplant is the best way to look for local adaptation, hybridization studies (for shorter-lived individuals) w/ a common garden feature
+	- think about non-selective processes as well, e.g., biased dispersal, differentially resistant landscape elements
+	- possible confounders: population history, demography, heterogeneity could produce migration-drift disequilibrium
+- Ecological speciation: definition here is reproductive isolating barriers due to divergent selection under different ecological conditions (refs herein)
+	- if IBE always results from selection, IBE would be evidence of early stages of ecological speciation (see Shafer and Wolf 2013?)
+	- but, of course, IBE can result from other processes as well, so IBE is one condition under which speciation could happen rather than an indication that it is happening
+- "Ideal free distribution" - theoretical null expectation that barring barriers to movement, individuals will move unimpeded through habitat patches and distribute themselves according to resource availability
+	- IBE is a deviation from ideal free distribution
+##### The future
+- Landscape genomics: the environment can act on different parts of the genome differently
+	- neutral processes will act upon the entire genome while selection will only act directly on those sites of loci directly under selection
+	- IBE due to selection may be observed at these important loci, but may not be seen globally in the genome
+- Comparative landscape genetics: multiple species or multiple landscapes
+- Population heterogeneity (!!): most of these studies appear to be at the species or meta-population level
+	- populations themselves may have heterogeneity in dispersal ability (due to landscape), habitat preference, adaptation to different ecological conditions
+	- "few landscape genetic studies have considered how spatial variation in the traits and factors affecting gene flow contributes to estimates of IBE and its causal factors at higher levels"
+- Temporal variation: evolutionary forces and ecological processes vary through time
+	- what is the tempo (natural scale?) of variation in ecological drivers of diversification
+- Ecological processes: looking beyond landscape genetics and towards more traditional landscape ecological methods

+Very cool, although I am having trouble fitting this flowering project into their framework.
+This is in a sense reduced gene flow, although it's reduced spatio-temporal gene flow.
+Definitely a reduction in/deviation from random mating.
+Thinking about local adaptation in this system: there's adaptation to, e.g., less light but also are there other things to adapt to?
+E.g., lack of pollinator availability?

+It was good to see the tie-in here to speciation but good to note that this is not speciation per se.
+We are definitely potentially seeing reproductive isolation here but not necessarily speciation (and I'm not super interested in speciation except for its nascent stages).
+These refs may be the best places to start.

+Future directions: population heterogeneity (responses to differences in environmental "quality" across a gradient) and temporal variation (are we looking at temporal variation here?) is what we're looking at...